AOx0/github_page/blog/test.md

 ![](/static/blog/wlaschin-parser-combinators/funcfactory.png)

- TODO: FINISH THIS

-Note how `match_char` got embedded in the closure and thus no longer required as one of the closure inputs, allowing us to *wire* together various parser functions to create more complex parsers, similar to wiring together microchips together to build computers.
+Note how `match_char` got embedded in the closure and thus is no longer required as one of the closure inputs, allowing us to *wire* together various parser functions to create more complex parsers, similar to wiring microchips together to build computers.

 ![](/static/blog/wlaschin-parser-combinators/compose1.png)